BittyTax/BittyTax/README.md

 ## Transaction Records
 BittyTax is only as accurate as the data you provide it, it is essential that you keep records of ALL cryptoasset transactions - not just trades but also records of spending, gifts send and received, etc.

 The `bittytax_conv` tool is provided to assist with this transaction record keeping, it allows data exported from various different wallets and exchanges to be processed into the format required by the `bittytax` accounting tool.
-Manual entry or editing of this data may also be required and it is vital that any exported data which has been converted is reviewed and audited before use.
+Manual entry or editing of this data may also be required.
+It is vital that converted data files are reviewed against the raw data and audited before use.

-The file should be in CSV (comma-separated values) format and each row should contain the following fields.
+Transaction records can be stored in an Excel or CSV file.
+Excel is preferred as it makes editing and managing your data easier.
+Data can be split across multiple worksheets, for example, you might want to split up transactions by wallet or exchange, or by transaction type.
+With Excel you can also annotate your records, append additional data columns, or even include the original raw data for reference.

+A transaction record is represented as a row of data which contains the following fields in the order given.

 | Field | Type | Description |
 | --- | --- | ---|